 General Museum Fund:

-As we plan for growth and improvement, we remain focused on our mission to preserve and maintain current collections, exhibits, buildings, and grounds.
-The massive 35- acre property is in constant need of care, and with that comes the need for regular funding.
-Donations made to the general fund will play a valuable role in the museum’s future, allowing us to maintain the train tracks, buildings, grounds, auto museum, and all existing exhibits.
-Donations allocated to the general fund also allow us to overcome unexpected challenges as they arise; a priceless asset when maintaining a vintage village.
+As we plan for growth and improvement, we remain focused on our mission to conserve, display and interpret artifacts, authentic period structures and technologies utilized in Maine during the historical period of the Mid-19th through the Mid-20th Centuries.
+Our massive 35-acre property is in constant need of care, and with that comes the need for regular funding.
+Donations made to our General Museum Fund play a valuable role in the Museum’s future, allowing us to maintain the train tracks, buildings, grounds, Auto Museum, and all existing exhibits.
+Donations allocated to the General Fund also allow us to overcome unexpected challenges as they arise, a priceless asset when maintaining a vintage village.

-The museum offers a rare opportunity in our region and our state, and its existence relies on collaboration.
-Continued support for the museum’s goals will ensure that the demonstrated progress of the last few years persists into 2023 and beyond.
+Offering a rare opportunity for a hands-on historic experience in our region and state, the Museum’s existence relies on collaboration.
+Continued support to reach our goals will ensure that the demonstrated progress of the last few years persists into 2024 and beyond.

-As in years’ past, our longtime generous donor will match all donations made before December 31, 2022, allowing us to reach our goals in half the time.
-Donations can be designated to a specific project, or applied to our general museum fund, donor’s choice.
-All donations are 100% tax deductible.
-Donations of any size are valuable and appreciated.
-It is with humble appreciation that we ask our generous family of past donors, residents, and area businesses to help us, as we continue our mission to offer meaningful recreation to locals and visitors, who need the outlet now more than ever.
+We are honored to have a donor generously match all donations made before December 31, 2023, allowing us to reach our goals in half the time.
+Matched donations can be designated to a specific project, or applied to our General Museum Fund, donor’s choice.
+Donations of any size are valuable and appreciated, and all are 100% tax deductible.
+It is with deep appreciation that we ask our generous family of past donors, members, residents, and area businesses to help us, as we continue our mission to offer extraordinary learning experiences and meaningful recreation to locals and visitors.
+We believe it is more important than ever to provide a safe and healthy environment for family and friends to spend quality time together.

 On behalf of the staff, volunteers, and Board, we wish to thank you in advance, for your consideration.